 Extenuating circumstances (petitions - described in policy 70)

 Extenuating circumstances such as an illness or other medical condition, death in your close family, living circumstances beyond your control that affected your work in the term, are all considered under the petitions portion of policy 70.
-Often you would have been in contact with Engineering Counselling Services with respect to these issues during the term.
+Often you would have been in contact with Counselling Services with respect to these issues during the term.
 If any such issues do arise during the term, and you feel they may impact your academic performance, it is best to contact Engineering Counselling Services at that time as they can provide assistance.
 Petitions are considered by the Examinations and Promotions committee.
-This committee is comprised of one person per plan, a member of the Engineering Society, a member of Co-operative Education and Career Action, and a member of Engineering Counselling Services.
+This committee is comprised of the E and P Chair, one person per plan, a member of the Engineering Society, a member of Co-operative Education and Career Action, a member of Engineering Counselling Services, and representatives from the Registrar's Office.
 The types of decisions made relate to the term decision and typically do not relate to an individual course for an individual student.
-There is a set date to file for a Petition which is a couple of weeks after marks are made "official".
+Petitions are accepted on an ongoing basis, ideally within a month of when marks are made "official".
 However, if you have unofficial marks and you feel that you may wish to file a petition, contact your departmental academic advisor as soon as possible to discuss your options.
 This is especially important if you have back-to-back academic terms, and it appears there may be an academic decision (example, Failed-Must Repeat Term) that will impact the next term.

 Challenges (described in policy 70)